NashLarson/Odin-recipes/README.md

 I will create a homepage, and then create links to different pages with recipes on them.

 I should add some pictures too...
 Maybe.
+This is a test of the commit message update.